Mere Jeevan Saathi (2006 film)

-Mere Jeevan Saathi (English: My life partner) is a 2006 Indian Hindi-language romantic drama film starring Akshay Kumar, Karishma Kapoor and Amisha Patel.
-It was filmed back in 2001 and was supposed to release in 2003, but due to delays it was pushed back and was finally released in February 2006.
+Mere Jeevan Saathi (English: My life partner) is a 2006 Indian Hindi-language romantic drama film starring Akshay Kumar, Karisma Kapoor and Ameesha Patel.
+It was supposed to release in 2004, but due to delays it was pushed back and was finally released in February 2006.

 Synopsis

 Vicky is an aspiring singer who is devoted to his true love, Anjali.
 He gets a big offer from a music company in America and accepts it.
-In America, he meets the owner of the company, Natasha.
+In America, he meets the owner of the company, Angel Music,Natasha.
 Natasha helps Vicky become a star, however, Vicky is unaware of Natasha's hidden motives.
-Natasha knew Vicky in college and harboured a deep infatuation for him.
+Natasha knew Vicky in college and harboured a deep infatuation for him, even helping him through his struggling phase.
 Natasha's father had warned her that her love for Vicky can never be, as Vicky loved Anjali, but she refused to listen.
 When Natasha's father died in a car accident, Natasha, with no one else to love, put all her love and devotion on Vicky aside, and has been alone ever since.
+She has all these posters of him and agrees to help him make him famous.

 Natasha invites Vicky to her home for her birthday.
-Things heat up and Vicky and Natasha spend a passionate night together.
+Things heat up and Vicky and Natasha have an affair.
 Vicky is horrified by what he has done.
-He goes back to India, but Natasha accompanies him.
+He goes back to India, but Natasha accompanies him on the plane.
 An uncomfortable Vicky tells Natasha that their one night together was a mistake and that he only loves Anjali.
-Natasha then attempts suicide but Vicky rushes her to the hospital in time.
+Natasha then attempts suicide (these graphic scenes are cut)but Vicky rushes her to the hospital in time.
 Vicky proposes to Anjali and she accepts.
 Natasha discovers that Vicky and Anjali are engaged.
 At the engagement party, Natasha, mad with jealousy, starts dancing barefoot on broken glass until she faints.
 Vicky later tells her to stay away from him.
 Natasha hires hitmen to plant a bomb in Vicky's car.
 Vicky realizes that Natasha's obsession with him has become dangerous.
 Overwhelmed with guilt, he confesses the truth to Anjali.
 Although hurt, she is not angry at him as he has punished himself enough.
 Anjali then insists on meeting with Natasha.